 - When you’re pressed for time, throw on a coat of mascara and head out the door!
 When there isn’t time to complete your makeup (and still look put together), this full-coverage beauty essential is the only back to school makeup you need.
 Just remember to curl your lashes beforehand.

 - Avoid overly dramatizing or clumping up your lashes.
 Apply one or two coats of mascara.
 I find a sheer layer looks very natural for school.
 And if you do accidentally clump your lashes, an eyelash comb helps tease them apart.

 - Bold fuller brows are making a comeback this fall, according to Cosmopolitan.
 To quickly fill in sparse hairs before a busy school day, use a brow pencil.
 Focus on defining brows with short light strokes, mimicking the direction of your natural hair.

 - You’ll attend a lot of classes, so you want your brows to look groomed the whole day.
 Set your brow hairs in place with a clear brow gel and spoolie brush.
 The gel prevents brows from losing shape and the spoolie brush blends color evenly throughout.

 - Only have a couple minutes to spare?
 Try a tinted brow gel instead, a great tool for those really rushed mornings.
 Tinted brow gel shapes your brows with a touch of color, essentially doing all the work of a brow pencil and clear brow gel at once.

 Warm Up Your Smile: Back to School Makeup Ideas for Your Lips

-- An everyday nude lip is easy to pull off.
-But sometimes you need a little bit of color.
-While fire-engine red may be too harsh for school, a deep brown-toned pink or berry lipstick can help you look more approachable in classes.
+- Nude lip color is great and easy to pull off but sometimes you need a little bit of color.
+While fire-engine red may be too harsh for school, a deep brown-toned pink can help you look more approachable in classes.